gabbersepp/dev.to-posts/blog-posts/filter-jest-results/filter-jest-results.md

   });
 ```

-Similar works the replacement for `test()` that allows us to execute tests within a `describe` but skip specific ones.
+Similar works the replacement for `it()` that allows us to execute tests within a `describe` but skip specific ones.

 To keep our reports clean we want to filter out skipped tests.
 So we can omit all tests that are named **Skipped**.